chrisboakes/chris-boakes/src/_posts/2018-07-29-working-with-the-payment-request-api.md

 description: "Tutorial and basic implementation the Payment Request API"
 date:   2018-07-29 09:28:59
 categories: ['payment-request-api', 'javascript']
 excerpt: "One of things that irks me about the usability of shopping online is the inconsistent checkout experience between different merchants.
 Do I really need to enter the same delivery/billing address, card number, CVC code etc. into every websites specific form?
-Enter the Payment Request API."
+Payment Request API to the rescue."
 ---

 One of things that irks me about the usability of shopping online is the inconsistent checkout experience between different merchants.
 Do I really need to enter the same delivery/billing address, card number, CVC code etc. into every websites specific form?
 Sure, browsers have an autofill feature to help but forms themselves can be structured differently and I find myself having to correct these details a lot of the time.
 Plus if I have to go through this experience on my mobile device it can be even more frustrating due to slow connections and poor responsive UX.